crmathieu/Orbital/README.md

 comets and Trans-Neptunian objects.
 Also includes the asteroid belt, Jupiter Trojans, Kuiper belt and inner Oort cloud.

-3D orbits of major objects in the solar system are rendered and can be zoomed in and out as well as rotated.
+The 3D orbits of major objects in the solar system are rendered and can be zoomed in and out as well as rotated.
 Each object is located on its actual orbit position at the time of rendering.

 Interacting with the simulation: